fhaer/llm-cmi/README.md

 The web-based UI will be started at port <ui_port>, default: 8501
 ```

-Using with Docker, BPMN-Auto-Layout and Ollama:
+Example usage with Docker, BPMN-Auto-Layout and Ollama:

 ```sh
 docker build -t fhaer/llm-cli .